Office of Diversity and Inclusion

-This form is used to report information necessary to initiate an investigation of alleged discrimination, harassment, sexual or gender-harassment, domestic or dating violence, stalking or retaliation pursuant to the the Student Code of Conduct.
-You should complete the Title IX Report Form to submit a concern regarding one of the aformentioned alleged violations.
+Use this form to report information necessary to initiate an investigation of alleged gender discrimination or harassment, sexual harassment, domestic violence, dating violence, stalking, or retaliation pursuant to the Student Code of Conduct.